 Other times, the cost is borne, but never paid.
 People who live near factory-style chicken farms endure plagues of insects and groundwater contamination.
 The fact that the producer doesn't pay the full clean-up cost of raising poultry on an industrial scale allows us to buy chicken cheaply, but it doesn't mean that those costs disappear.

 Ethical eating is challenging, first because almost by definition it costs more.
 In addition, getting accurate information about how a product is made is more challenging than simply looking at the price.
 Ethical shoppers therefore rely on trade groups, but also retailers to provide accurate information.

-Fairlawn and Bath ethical shoppers have long had a number of options.
-Mustard Seed Market and Cafe has been an institution for over 25 years.
+Fairlawn and Bath ethical shoppers have long had a number of options. has been an institution for over 25 years.
 In addition, the mainstream grocery stores increasingly stock organic products.
 Krieger's Health Foods Market in Cuyahoga Falls is a bit of a hike, but also an option.

 Now the market has a new player.
 Earth Fare is an organic supermarket chain based in Asheville, North Carolina.
 The chain currently consists of 24 stores, which were exclusively in the Southeast until they began an expansion into Ohio with the Fairlawn store.
 The tag on the company website promises “Eat better, live longer, spend less.”

 The upside of competition.